 Form 1098-T is sent to students who were enrolled in courses and made payments on qualified tuition and required fees billed during the calendar year.
 The form is used by the IRS and students to determine eligibility for education-related benefits.

-Will be checked if payments for Spring semester 2019 were received in 2018.
+Will be checked if payments for Spring semester 2020 were billed in 2019.

 Will be checked if you were an undergraduate student enrolled at least half time.